 The city of Cluj-Napoca (with a metro population of a little more than 400,000) is considered the unofficial “capital” of the historic region of Transylvania, and while there are no famous vampires haunting the region, it is a relatively short drive to towering, Dracula-esqe castles.

-The country remains torn between people living in Soviet-era poverty and affluent communities with a more Western lifestyle, driving housing prices upward and making our work of building simple, decent and affordable homes critical.
+The country remains torn between people living in poverty and communities with a more affluent lifestyle, driving housing prices upward and making our work of building simple, decent and affordable homes critical.

 - Donate to support this specific partner.
 Houses cost money to build, so any donation is always helpful!